Canadian literature: After 1867

 A group of poets now known as the "Confederation Poets", including Charles G. D. Roberts, Archibald Lampman, Bliss Carman, Duncan Campbell Scott, and William Wilfred Campbell, came to prominence in the 1880s and 1890s.
 Choosing the world of nature as their inspiration, their work was drawn from their own experiences and, at its best, written in their own tones.
-Isabella Valancy Crawford, Frederick George Scott, and Francis Sherman are also sometimes associated with this group.
+Isabella Valancy Crawford, Annie Campbell Huestis, Frederick George Scott, and Francis Sherman are also sometimes associated with this group.

-During this period, E. Pauline Johnson and William Henry Drummond were writing popular poetry - Johnson's based on her part-Mohawk heritage, and Drummond, the Poet of the Habitant, writing dialect verse.
+During this period, E. Pauline Johnson and William Henry Drummond were writing popular poetry – Johnson's based on her part-Mohawk heritage, and Drummond, the Poet of the Habitant, writing dialect verse.

 L. M. Montgomery's novel Anne of Green Gables was first published in 1908.
 It has sold an estimated 50 million copies and is one of the best selling books worldwide.
+Atlantic Canadian folklore and song became the subject of a Maritime literary revival in the 1920s, centered on Nova Scotia.
+Folklore collection expressed an interest in the region's pre-industrial lifestyle and a romantic vision of the "hardiness, simplicity, and virtues of the seafaring life".
+Poets and novelists participating in the literary revival included the Song Fishermen.

-Between 1915 and 1925, Stephen Leacock (1869-1944) was the best selling humour writer in the world.
+Between 1915 and 1925, Stephen Leacock (1869–1944) was the best selling humour writer in the world.
 His best known book of fiction, Sunshine Sketches of a Little Town was published in 1912.

-Three of Canada's most important post-World War I novelists were Hugh MacLennan (1907 – 1990), W.O.
-Mitchell (1914-1998), and Morley Callaghan (1903 – 1990).
+Three of Canada's most important post-World War I novelists were Hugh MacLennan (1907–1990), W.O.
+Mitchell (1914–1998), and Morley Callaghan (1903–1990).
 MacLennan's best-known works are Barometer Rising (1941), The Watch That Ends the Night (1957), and Two Solitudes (1945), while Callaghan is best known for Such Is My Beloved (1934), The Loved and the Lost (1951), and More Joy in Heaven (1937).
 Mitchell's most-loved novel is Who Has Seen the Wind.

 Perhaps reacting against a tradition that largely emphasized the wilderness and the small town and country experience, Leonard Cohen wrote the novel Beautiful Losers (1966).
 It was labelled by one reviewer "the most revolting book ever written in Canada".
 In time, however, this novel was considered a Canadian classic.
 Despite beginning his career as a poet of major importance, Cohen is perhaps best known as a folk singer and songwriter, with an international following.

 Canadian author Farley Mowat is best known for his work Never Cry Wolf (1963) and his Governor General's Award-winning children's book, Lost in the Barrens (1956).

 Following World War II, writers such as Mavis Gallant, Mordecai Richler, Norman Levine, Sheila Watson, Margaret Laurence and Irving Layton added to the Modernist influence in Canadian literature previously introduced by F. R. Scott, A. J. M. Smith and others associated with the McGill Fortnightly.
 This influence, at first, was not broadly appreciated.
 Norman Levine's Canada Made Me, a travelogue that presented a sour interpretation of the country in 1958, for example, was widely rejected.